Web Design Lessons We Can Learn From Video Games

 When I’m not developing websites, I can usually be found before my computer or game console.
 You would possibly think that one has nothing to try to do with the opposite, but I’ve got actually learned plenty of valuable lessons about website development from playing video games.
 Allow me to explain.

-The best interface is that the one nobody knows they’re using.
+The best interface is the one nobody knows they’re using.
 In gaming, the interface is often a keyboard or a controller.
 If you’re not a gamer, you may think it might be hard to understand which buttons you’re pressing which you’d keep looking down, but that’s not the case.
 Video games actually help people develop great hand-eye coordination.
 Consider it this fashion – when’s the last time you ever had to appear at your mouse before you left or right-clicked something?

 When Sony or Microsoft create a controller for a console, they are going through several revisions and studies before they choose a design.